 Diana Jacobson designed the graduate pediatric curriculum for the Doctor of Nursing Practice program.
 She is a certified pediatric nurse practitioner with more than 25 years of primary care and community experience.

 Rodney Joseph is a behavioral scientist with a program of research focused on the development of behavioral interventions to promote physical activity and reduce cardiometabolic disease risk among minority women.

 Entrepreneur, business owner, professor, author and corporate professionals, Ms. Kamenca has a varied background.
-She currently teaches for CONHI and the Biomedical Informatics department.
+She currently teaches for CONHI and the College of Health Solutions in the Biomedical Informatics department.